JoshuaEdwards1991/template-nodejs/README.md

     - Write code in `src/` directory.
       - If `src/example.js` is removed, update `start` script in `package.json`.
 - *After writing code:*
+  - `npm run test` to lint and test source code.
   - `npm run build` to compile code in `src/` to `dist/`.
   - `npm start`